 Playing it straight with Ask the Expert by Quickbooks

 For a while now, creating value for customers has been de rigueur in the B2B content marketing space.
-The strategy is straightforward; create content that your customers will find useful and they’ll come to you.
+The strategy is straightforward; create content your customers will find useful, and they’ll come to you.
 Then, when they find themselves in need of your product, they’ll already be so familiar with your brand that a purchase feels like a no-brainer.

 Of course, marketing is rarely so straightforward.
 There are critical issues around content visibility and distribution, audience-messaging fit, competitive proposition, and more that need to be resolved.
 However, the basic premise is sound.
 And when all these strategic challenges have been successfully managed, you end up with a campaign like Quickbooks’ Ask the Expert.

-The campaign featured simple question-answer video sessions held with expert accountants.
-Their content tackled some of the Quickbooks audiences’ biggest challenges in dealing with finances and book-keeping for small businesses.
+The marketing campaign featured simple question-answer video sessions held with expert accountants.
+Their content tackled some of the Quickbooks audiences’ biggest challenges in dealing with finances and bookkeeping for small businesses.
 You might not be surprised to learn that the campaign idea was thrown together over a 24-hour marketing hack and run by a skeleton crew of five in-house marketers.